blink-io/sq/sq.md

 }
 ```

-To go into greater detail, the rowmapper is first called in "passive mode" where the `sq.Row` records the fields needed by the SELECT query.
+To go into greater detail, the rowMapper is first called in "passive mode" where the `sq.Row` records the fields needed by the SELECT query.
 Those fields are then injected back into the SELECT query ([via the `{*}` insertion point](#rawsql-select)) and the query is run for real.
-Then the rowmapper is called in "active mode" where each `sq.Row` method call actually returns a value from the underlying row.
+Then the rowMapper is called in "active mode" where each `sq.Row` method call actually returns a value from the underlying row.
 The `Actor` result returned by each rowmapper call is then appended into a slice.
 All this is done generically, so the rowmapper can yield any variable of type `T` and a slice `[]T` will be returned at the end.

-**The order in which you call the `sq.Row` methods must be deterministic and must not change between rowmapper invocations**.
+**The order in which you call the `sq.Row` methods must be deterministic and must not change between rowMapper invocations**.
 Don't put an `row.Int()` call inside an if-block, for example.

 ### Static vs dynamic queries #static-vs-dynamic-queries

-The [query examples in the quickstart](#rawsql-select) showcase dynamic queries, i.e. queries whose SELECT-ed fields are dynamically determined by the rowmapper.
-You can also write static queries, where the columns you SELECT are hardcoded into the query and the rowmapper references those fields by alias/name.
+The [query examples in the quickstart](#rawsql-select) showcase dynamic queries, i.e. queries whose SELECT-ed fields are dynamically determined by the rowMapper.
+You can also write static queries, where the columns you SELECT are hardcoded into the query and the rowMapper references those fields by alias/name.

 ```go
 actors, err := sq.FetchAll(db, sq.